I’ve been having so much fun writing the first book in my new romance series. The setting is the gorgeous Sweet Grass County in Montana.

 The horse, sensing the change in the air, swiveled its ears back and tossed its head.

-Maybe Sage had imagined the man’s sudden tension, because, within seconds, he was sitting loose and relaxed in the saddle.
+Maybe Sage had imagined the man’s sudden tension, because within seconds he was sitting loose and relaxed in the saddle.
 He patted the horse’s neck with a gloved hand before touching that same hand to the brim of his hat, pushing it back far enough that she could finally see his eyes.
 They were dark brown, almost black, set beneath thick, black brows and a high forehead creased with lines.
-His face was handsome in that craggy way of men who spent most of their time working outdoors.
+His face was handsome in that tan, craggy way of men who spent most of their time working outdoors.
 He appeared to be in his early to mid-thirties.

 “That makes you my new neighbor then,” he said, his tone now curiously absent of inflection.
 “I’m Spence Hollister.”